Spanish Armada: Historiography

-With the distribution of flyers, pamphlets, the striking of victory medals, and numerous joyous celebrations, the complete success of the propaganda campaign, contributing to the "Black Legend", that followed the failure of the Spanish Armada is plain to see; not so the actual military campaign.
-On the basis of the propaganda campaign that had already started at the time of the conflict and the well-worn notions repeated in so many books, articles, documentaries and films, especially in the last 200 years, English historiography has reinforced a distorted view of what actually took place in 1588 and the circumstances that surrounded it.
-Moreover, there is no hesitation in using these historical misrepresentations even in modern times.
-Historian Knerr has reviewed the main trends in historiography over five centuries.
 For 150 years, writers relied heavily on Augustine Ryther's translation of Petruccio Ubaldini's Expeditionis Hispaniorum in Angliam vera Descriptio (A discourse concerninge the Spanishe fleete inuadinge Englande in the yeare 1588) (1590), which argued that God decisively favoured the Protestant cause.
 In the 17th century, William Camden additionally pointed to elements of English nationalism and the private enterprise of the sea dogs.
 He also emphasized that the Duke of Medina Sidonia was an incompetent seaman.
 In the 18th century, David Hume praised the leadership of Queen Elizabeth.
 However, the Whig historians, led by James A. Froude, rejected Hume's interpretation and argued that Elizabeth was vacillating and almost lost the conflict by her unwillingness to spend enough to maintain and supply the Royal Navy's fleet of ships.
 Scientific modern historiography came of age with the publication of two volumes of primary documents by John Knox Laughton in 1894.
 This enabled the leading naval scholar of the day, Julian Corbett, to reject the Whig views and turn attention to the professionalization of the Royal Navy as a critical factor.
 Twentieth-century historians have focused on technical issues, such as the comparative power of English and Spanish naval guns and the degree of credit for naval battle tactics that is owed to Francis Drake and Charles Howard.
 Inclement weather in the English Channel and on the oceans at the time has always been cited as a major factor to the outcome.
+Historian Knerr has reviewed the main trends in historiography over five centuries.